rust-lang/reference/src/items/implementations.md

 r[items.impl.trait.orphan-rule]
 #### Orphan rules

+r[items.impl.trait.orphan-rule.rationale]
+The orphan rules ensure that other peoples code can't break your code, and vice versa.
+If an external crate implements an external trait for an external type, and your crate also implements the same trait for the same type, the compiler wouldn't know which implementation to use.\
+The orphan rule prevents this by requiring that either the trait or some type in the implementation is local to your crate, ensuring only one crate defines the implementation and thereby maintaining coherence.

 r[items.impl.trait.orphan-rule.general]
 Given `impl<P1..=Pn> Trait<T1..=Tn> for T0`, an `impl` is valid only if at least one of the following is true: